gil-miranda/cloud-data-pipeline/README.md

 # cloud-data-pipeline
-Repository for a portfolio project on Ingesting and transforming data in the cloud
+Repository for a portfolio project on ingesting, transforming and consuming data in the cloud

+### Tech Stack
+The technologies involved in this projects are the following:

+- SQL
+- Python
+- Docker
+- Cloud (GCP)
+- dbt
+- Data Warehouse

+The project is based on DataTalks Club's Data Engineering Bootcamp

+### Data pipeline archtecture (GCP + dbt)